 The Care Quality Commission Confusion

 Under "Safe" the CQC are to inspect a service to ensure it is safe for users.
 The "Safe" part of the inspection should include the Legionella Risk Assessment.
 The guidance that the CQC gives to its inspectors and providers is misleading as it gives the impression providers may not need to carry out any control and prevention measures.
-For example, in section 27 of "Nigel's Surgery" the CQC gives general advice taken from the ACOP L8 but the information that they give is taken out of context for healthcare providers.
+For example, in section 27 of "Nigel's Surgery" (part of the online advice the CQC gives to providers) the CQC gives general advice taken from the ACOP L8 but the information that they give is taken out of context for healthcare providers.

 Nigel's surgery states "A simple risk assessment may show that the risks are low and being properly managed.
 In many cases the risk assessment will lead the practice to conclude that the risks are insignificant and are being properly managed to comply with the law.
 In these instances, the assessment is complete, and no further action is required."
 This has led many healthcare related premises to believe they can conduct the risk assessment themselves and not carry out any further control and prevention tasks.